JamieBort/Data-Logging-App/README.md

 ## Data points to collect

-Examples of what will be collected is
+Examples of what will be collected are:

 - When I change the sensor for my continuous glucose monitor, and any additional notes I want or need to leave.